RubyLLM 1.0

 chat.ask "Transcribe this recording", with: { audio: "meeting.wav" }

-Just Faraday, Zeitwerk, and a tiny event parser.
-No dependency hell.
+Dependencies: Faraday, Zeitwerk, and a tiny event parser.
+That’s it.

 Newsletter